KareemAnab/CS3560-Assignment2-WordleFX/README.md

 ---

-### Option 2: Run via Command Line (Windows PowerShell or Command Prompt)

-If you prefer running from the terminal, stay in the root project folder and execute:

-WordleFX_project\gradlew.bat -p WordleFX_project clean run

 ## Features Implemented
 - Core Gameplay: 5-letter Wordle-style guessing with 6 attempts and visual feedback.
 - Dictionary Validation: Only accepts valid English 5-letter words from `assets/words/valid.txt`.